W-nax/Cipher/README.md

 # How to use it ?

-You have two solutions to know it : read the README file, or just type the "-help" beacon in the program parameter, a message will be printed to explain.
+You have two solutions to know it : read the README file, or just type the "-help" beacon on program parameters, a message will be printed to explain.

 # Credits